www-RajeevBera-com/www-RajeevBera-com/README.md

 If you have ideas or improvements for any of the repos, feel free to **open an issue** or **submit a pull request**.
 Let's learn and grow together as a community.

 ## License

 All of my repository is licensed under the MIT License.
-You are free to use, modify, and distribute the code as long as you include the original copyright notice.
+You are free to use, modify, and distribute the code.

 [Read the full MIT License here](https://opensource.org/licenses/MIT).